DiaLeor/linear-regression/README.txt

 --- Directory: linear_models ---

 -- models-1.R
-- Section 2.1 - Linear Models: Introduction to Linear Models
+- Section 2.1 - Introduction to Linear Models

     - Confounding: Are BBs More Predictive? - bases on balls are confounded with home runs